holoviz/datashader/docs/index.rst

 .. _`GitHub site`: https://github.com/bokeh/datashader

-We recommend the `Getting Started Guide <getting_started>`_ to learn the basic concepts and start using Project as quickly as possible.
+We recommend the `Getting Started Guide <getting_started>`_ to learn the basic concepts and start using Datashader as quickly as possible.

-The `User Guide <user_guide>`_ goes into key concepts more deeply when you are ready for further study.
+The `User Guide <user_guide>`_ covers specific topics in more detail.

-The `API <Reference_Manual>`_ is the definitive guide to each part of Datashader, but the same information is available more conveniently via the `help()` command.
+The `API <Reference_Manual>`_ is the definitive guide to each part of Datashader, but the same information is available more conveniently via the `help()` command as needed when using each component.

 Please feel free to report `issues
 <https://github.com/ioam/holoviews/issues>`_ or `contribute code